Million Dollar Bill: Chart performance

 It spent eight weeks on their singles chart (October 19 – December 13, 2009).
 It peaked at 41.
 It's her longest run in Germany since 1999's "I Learned from the Best" and her highest position since 1993's "I Have Nothing".

 It also spent five weeks on the Dutch Single Top 100, peaking on September 12, 2009, at number 58.
 It's her longest run in the Netherlands since 2003's "One of Those Days" and her highest position since 2002's "Whatchulookinat".

 "Million Dollar Bill" debuted on the Swiss Singles Top 75 at number 40 and remained in the chart for two weeks after (September 13–27, 2009).

 In Sweden, it entered the Singles Top 60 at number 22.
 It steadily fell for the next four weeks.
 It was Houston's highest position there since 2000's "Could I Have This Kiss Forever".

 The single placed on Belgium's charts as well.
 It lasted on Ultratip Flanders for five weeks, peaking at number-six; additionally, it lasted on Ultratip Wallonia for seven weeks, peaking at number-three.

 "Million Dollar Bill" lasted one week and two weeks in Finland (peaked at number 18) and Italy (peaked at number 15) respectively.
+Its European success led to Houston returning to the Eurochart Hot 100 for the first time since "Whatchulookinat" peaked at number 40 there in 2002 where it reached a peak of number 15, becoming Houston's milestone 30th and final entry on the chart prior to her death and also producing her best chart result since "Could I Have This Kiss Forever".

 The track also made appearances on "end-of-year" charts as well.
 In the United Kingdom, the song finished 2009 on the year-end singles chart at number 90.

 In America, "Million Dollar Bill" placed in two charts from two different years.
 It landed at number 25 for the Dance/Club Play Songs in 2009.

 A year later, it placed at 81 for the R&B/Hip-Hop Songs chart.